Breakdown of smooth solutions to the M\"uller-Israel-Stewart equations of relativistic viscous fluids: Setting and statement of the results

 Then, there exists smooth admissible initial data $(\mathring{\Density},\mathring{n},\mathring{\mathbf{u}})$ for the relativistic Euler equations satisfying $(\mathring{\Density},\mathring{n},\mathring{\mathbf{u}}) = (\bar{\Density},\bar{n},0)$ outside $B_{R_0}$ such that the corresponding local solution to the Cauchy problem with data $(\mathring{\Density},\mathring{n},\mathring{\mathbf{u}})$ cannot exist for all time as a $C^1$ solution with values $(\Density, n)\in \mathcal{P}$.
 Moreover, such initial data is stable in the sense of Theorem \ref{T:Theorem_stability}. \end{theorem}

 Theorem \ref{T:Main_theorem_Euler} should be compared with the well-known result of Guo and Tahvildar-Zadeh \cite{Shadi_YanGuo1999} (which, in turn, can be viewed as a generalization to the relativistic setting of Sideris' well-known result \cite{Sideris1984} for the non-relativistic compressible Euler equations). \cite{Shadi_YanGuo1999} requires the restriction $c_{\text{Euler}}^2(\mathring{\Density},\mathring{n})<1/3$, whereas our result applies to the full range $0<c_{\text{Euler}}^2(\mathring{\Density},\mathring{n})<1$.
-We also refer to \cite{pan_smoller_2005} for a different approach to the singularity formation in perfect relativistic fluids.
 As an example for a typical set $\mathcal{P}$, we consider a baryonic perfect fluid without chemical and nuclear reactions.
 In this case, $\mathcal{P}$ is defined by the inequalities $\Density > 0, n > 0, \Density > m n$, where $m$ is the rest mass per particle.
-For an example of an equation of state $p(\Density, n)$, see the discussion of the ideal gas \ref{E:ideal_gas_1} below.
+For an example of an equation of state $p(\Density, n)$, see the discussion of the ideal gas \eqref{E:ideal_gas_1} above.

 Finally we remark that the pressure condition \eqref{pressurecondition} in the case of perfect fluids follows from the causality condition $0<c^2_{\text{Euler}}<1$ and some standard thermodynamic assumptions.
 More specifically suppose that a thermodynamic entropy $S(\Density, n)$ exists for which